Roman hairstyles: Republican period and Augustan era styles

-The Republican period and the nodus style was particularly common.
+The nodus style was particularly common in the Republican period.
 In Imperial iconography the nodus coiffure was associated predominately with the women of Augustus' household.
 The nodus style saw the hair parted in three, with the hair from the sides of the head tied in a bun at the back while the middle section is looped back on itself, creating an effect not unlike the (comparably modern) Pompadour style.
 Livia, wife of Augustus, and Octavia, sister of Augustus, particularly favoured the nodus style, both continuing to use it well into the Imperial Period.

 Other styles in the Julio-Claudian era were designed to be simple, with hair parted in two and tied in a bun at the back.
 This was perhaps done in order to juxtapose Roman modesty against Cleopatra and her flamboyance.

 Flavian and Antonine hairstyles

 Flavian and Antonine hairstyles differed greatly between men and women in real life and in the physical appearance of hair for male and female sculptures.
-In ancient Rome hair was a major determinant of a woman's physical attractiveness, women preferred to be presented as young, and beautiful.
+In ancient Rome hair was a major determinant of a woman's physical attractiveness; women preferred to be presented as young, and beautiful.
 Therefore, female sculptures were known to have dramatic curls carved with strong chiaroscuro effects.
 On the other hand, most men in the Flavian period of the late first century CE have their hair trimmed short on the crown like the portrait of Domitian for example (pictured) that implied an active role in society, while a woman's connoted passivity.

 Flavian and Antonine hairstyles are perhaps the most famous, and extravagant, of Imperial Rome's styles.
 During this time the aristocratic women's style became the most flamboyant (Cypriote curls).
 The styles were lofty, with masses of shaped curls and braids.
 The high arching crowns on the front were made using fillets of wool and toupees, and could be attached to the back of the head as well as the front.
 Typically, as in the case of the famous Fonseca Bust (pictured), this particular hairstyle appears to have been popular during the Flavian period.
 The hair was combed into two parts; the front section was combed forwards and built with curls, while the back was plaited and coiled into an elaborate bun (orbis comarum).
 This fashion was described by the writer Juvenal as the hairstyles that made women appear tall from the front but quite the opposite from the back.